-Alongside my astrophotography, I am also a member of the UKMON meteor monitoring network.
-I have three video cameras to capture meteors, and a radio astronomy system monitoring for events in the radio spectrum.
+Alongside my astrophotography, I am also a member of the UKMON and GMN meteor monitoring networks.
+I have several video cameras to capture meteors, and a radio astronomy system monitoring for events in the radio spectrum.
 I am also meteor section director for the Society of Popular Astronomy in the UK (website here).

-The software can make a rough estimate of the shower, direction and velocity of the meteors, but for more detailed analysis the data is fed in realtime to the UK Meteor Network.
-Combining each stations’ data with other stations allows us to work out the orbits of the meteoroids that caused the meteor, and sometimes their approximate size and mass – and whether they made it to the ground.
+The software can make a rough estimate of the shower, direction and velocity of the meteors, but for more detailed analysis the data is fed to the UK Meteor Network and Global Meteor Network servers.
+Combining data from multiple stations allows us to work out the orbits of the meteoroids that caused the meteor, and sometimes their approximate size and mass – and whether they made it to the ground.

 The gallery below shows some examples of fireballs I’ve picked up, along with the orbits of some meteors and the output from the radio.
 There are separate pages here and here with realtime updates on the latest data i have captured.